Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Introduction

 To remedy this, we will adapt an approach introduced by De Ryck et. al. \cite{DeRyck1} that has already been used successfully to find error bounds for PINNs approximating the Navier-Stokes \cite{DeRyck1} and the Kolmogorov equation \cite{DeRyckKolmogorov}.
-The semilinear wave equation presents two additional challenges that none of the previously mentioned equations possess: firstly, it includes the second time derivative and secondly, it involves a general non-linearity which makes obtaining error bounds more challenging.
-Finding a good error bound is not only an important goal in itself, providing a valuation for the quality of the PINN approximation, but also serves as an appraisal of the methodology proposed in \cite{DeRyck1}, possibly warranting further application to other partial differential equations.
+The semilinear wave equation presents two additional challenges that none of the previously mentioned equations posses: firstly, it includes the second time-derivative and secondly, it involves a general non-linearity which makes obtaining error bounds more challenging.
+Finding a good error bound is not only an important goal in itself, providing a valuation for the quality of the PINN approximation, but also serves as an appraisal of the methodology proposed in \cite{DeRyck1}, possibly warranting further application to other partial differential equation.

-In the following, we will first introduce the basic principles behind PINNs and summarize existing error estimation results for them.
-We will then explain the methodology that is followed in this paper and sketch our contributions.
-Section 2 will introduce some mathematical preliminaries and Section 3 outlines the basic problem of the semilinear wave equation, as well as some existence results for it.
-The main contributions of this article can be found in Section 4, where we will state the theorems that amount to rigorous error bounds for PINNs approximating the semilinear wave equations using a three-step process.
-In Section 5 we will present the results of our numerical experiments to validate the theoretical bounds we proved in Section 4.
-Proofs of the error bounds can be found in Appendix C.